EU countries struggle to find joint response to energy price spike

 EU member states have struggled to find a common response to the high prices, despite leaders and ministers holding multiple emergency meetings in recent months to debate the issue.

-Germany, Denmark, the Netherlands and six other countries published a joint statement on Wednesday opposing other governments' calls to reform EU energy markets.
+Germany, Denmark, the Netherlands and six other countries published a joint statement on Wednesday opposing EU energy market reforms.

 Price caps or switching to a different system of setting national power prices could discourage electricity trade between countries and undermine incentives to add low-cost renewable energy to the system, the countries said.

-Many EU countries have used temporary national measures to shield consumers from higher bills, including energy tax cuts and subsidies for households.
+"We think this needs deep reflection," Spain's Energy and Environment Minister Teresa Ribera said as energy ministers met to debate their response to high gas and electricity prices.

-The Commission has said it will study the benefits of longer-term options, and asked regulators to investigate whether the EU's carbon and electricity markets are functioning properly.
+"Energy prices are causing concern in all member states, as much to the actors in their economies as to their governments."

-An initial report by the EU agency for the cooperation of energy regulators, published last month, did not identify major issues with the current power market design.
-A separate investigation by the bloc's securities watchdog said there was no proof of abuse in the EU carbon market.
+An initial report by EU energy regulators, published last month, did not identify major issues with the current power market design.
+A separate investigation by the bloc's securities watchdog said there was no proof that surging prices in the EU carbon market had been caused by market abuse.

-Ministers will also assess progress in negotiations to set tougher EU targets to improve energy efficiency and expand renewable energy this decade.
+Many EU countries have already used temporary national measures to shield consumers from higher bills, including energy tax cuts and subsidies for households.
+The Commission has said it will study the benefits of longer-term options such as joint gas buying.

-The EU's "sustainable finance taxonomy" may also feature in the talks, as countries await a closely-watched decision by the Commission - expected early this month - on whether the rules will label gas and nuclear energy as green investments.
+Ministers will also on Thursday assess progress in negotiations to set tougher EU targets to improve energy efficiency and expand renewable energy this decade.

 ((Kate.Abnett@thomsonreuters.com;))